ahembree/ansible-hms-docker/gen-docs/docs/config-docs/traefik/security.md

 ## How the containers are protected

 There is an allowlist configured within Traefik that only allows private IPs (RFC1918) to access all of the containers via Traefik.
-However if you choose to route a container through [Cloudflare Tunnel](../Cloudflare/tunnel.md) (recommended so you don't have to port forward), then it is no longer being routed through Traefik.
+However if you choose to route a container through [Cloudflare Tunnel](../Cloudflare/tunnel.md) (recommended so you don't have to port forward), then it is no longer being routed through Traefik and thus not subject to any Traefik allowlists.

 This is controlled on a per-container basis in the `inventory/group_vars/all/container_map.yml` file as the `expose_to_public` variable for each container.
 If you set this to `yes`, it will allow all IPs (`0.0.0.0/0`) to access them.